Richard Burton's Hamlet: Home media

 By contractual agreement, all prints of the film were to have been destroyed after its theatrical run.
-However, by chance, a single print was discovered in Burton's garage following his death, and his widow allowed it to be distributed on VHS, and later on DVD.
+However, a single print was discovered in Burton's garage following his death, and his widow allowed it to be distributed on VHS, and later on DVD.
 The film was originally titled Hamlet, but the VHS and DVD covers read Richard Burton's Hamlet.

 Columbia Masterworks LP album set

 A four-record Columbia Masterworks LP album set of the production was made in 1964, with its original cast.
 However, the recording was not made directly from the soundtrack of the film.
 The production's cast recorded it in the recording studio, and the album was released in both mono and stereo, but has so far not appeared on compact disc.
 The film, by contrast, was released only in mono sound.
-The album set was nominated for the Best Documentary, Spoken Word or Drama Recording (other than comedy).
+The album set was nominated for the Best Documentary, Spoken Word or Drama Recording (other than comedy) Grammy award.